 From a technical point of view, the Whispering Wall is an internet-of-things work of art.
 All audioworks are collected in the cloud, and every unit is connected to this cloud, always and everywhere, forming a collective of individual entities.
-Every unit is unique and receives its own, particular audio.
+Every unit is unique and plays its own, particular audio-part.

-From an audio and musical point of view, this is a new way of listening to audio, a new way of composing and decomposing, of construction and deconstruction.
-Audiofiles are cut up and divided over many small speakers, even over large distances, which gives a spacial effect and brings numerous new possibilities.
+From an audio and musical point of view, this is a new way of listening to audio, a new way of composing and decomposing, of constructing and deconstructing.
+Audiofiles are cut up and divided over many small speakers, even over large distances, which gives a unique spacial effect and brings numerous new possibilities.

 The liminal phase (derived from Latin, ‘limen’ meaning border, threshold or entrance) is a psychological, neurological or metaphysical subjective state of mind, existing as a border between two different existential area’s.
 Characteristic are ambiguity, openness, and indecision.
 One’s sense of identity disappears to a certain extent, causing disorientation.
 It is a transitional period in which existing borders of thinking, self knowledge and behavior become blurred; a situation that can lead to new insights and perspectives.